plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 reported in a single place instead of being spread over multiple GitHub trackers.

-However, mono-repos spawning multiple npm package may not be ideal for project with several shared internal modules, mainly because they are prone to code duplication.
+However, mono-repos spawning multiple npm package may not be ideal for a project with several shared internal modules, mainly because they are prone to code duplication.
 To be more specific, imagine that the plotly.js repo spawned one npm package per trace type along with a core package.
 Then, to make a custom